 In private wells, contamination almost always occurs at the water source.

 Contaminants may be introduced through several routes, including from naturally occurring minerals, local land use practices, malfunctioning wastewater systems, improperly stored chemicals or hazardous wastes, and other sources.

 Contamination from a single well can potentially affect an entire aquifer and all wells within the area.
 Properly disposing of chemicals and waste is vital for community health.

 According to the CDC, the most common outbreak-causing biological contaminants in wells include:

 - Hepatitis A virus

 - Escherichia coli (E. coli)

-Chemical contaminants, such as arsenic, gasoline, nitrate, phenols, and selenium, can also be present but are less likely to cause outbreaks.
+Chemical contaminants can also be present but are less likely to cause outbreaks.
+They can include:

 Find out if your well may be vulnerable to contamination.
 Check out the Michigan Department of Environmental Quality (MDEQ) Environmental Mapper.